Vocabulary For Academic IELTS Writing Task 1 (part 1)

 waves / fluctuations / oscillations / vacillations / palpitations

-1. The price of the goods fluctuated during the first three months in 2017.
+1. The price of the goods fluctuated during the first three months of 2017.

 2. The graph shows the oscillations of the price from 1998 to 2002.

-4. The changes of car production in Japan shows a palpitation for the second quarter of the year.
+4. The changes in car production in Japan shows a palpitation for the second quarter of the year.

 5. The number of students in debate clubs fluctuated in different months of the year and rapid ups and downs could be observed in the last three months of this year.

 1. 4.
-DO NOT try to present every single data presented in a graph.
+DO NOT try to present every single piece of data presented in a graph.
 Rather pick 5-7 most significant and important trends/ changes and show their comparisons and contrasts.

 Types of Changes/ Differences and Vocabulary to present them:

 Minor change / Small difference: